-Statistics show that stocks, over the long term, produce higher returns than bonds, Treasury Bills and real estate.
+Statistics show that stocks, over the long term, produced higher returns than bonds, Treasury Bills and real estate.
 However, despite their attractive performance, stocks have a drawback: Their returns are volatile.
 The market, while achieving new highs in every decade since the 1930s, also experiences setbacks as deep as 40-50%.
-On average, the S&P 500 has fallen in one of every five years.
+On average, over last 70 years, the S&P 500 has fallen in one of every five years.
 Yet in 95% of all five-year spans, the index has posted positive results.

 “Bucket #1” holds money needed to cover your shorter-term needs, such as living expenses.
 This money should be placed in money-market funds, short-term bonds and other relatively stable investments.
 We make bond purchases for clients that are customized to fit their individual circumstances.